jorisroling/bitwig-electra-one/README.md

 ## History

+### v1.09
+Some more features on Send: now it shows Pre-fader (blue) or Post-fader (yellow) indicator Combined Device & Track page called "Combined" (for now)
 ### v1.08
 Initial work on a second page called **Track**, wich should allows acces to all track related things, like sends.
 ### v1.06